 Do NOT Buy If…

-You are just starting out and don’t have much of a budget – Perhaps you are just upgrading from a (cringe) popcorn popper?
-If this is your first roaster and you would rather start with a more basic model, you could look at the Fresh Roast SR540.
-You can find our review here.
+You’re just starting out and don’t have much of a budget – If this is your first roaster and you would rather start with a more basic model, take a look at the Fresh Roast SR540, which we reviewed here.

-You enjoy getting technical and are happy to invest more money – The fact that this Kaldi Coffee roaster has got a very simple interface is a blessing for many.
-However, if the mere thought of a steeper learning curve excites you and you enjoy getting technical about coffee roasting, the Behmor 1600 Plus might be a better option for you.
-Also, while they are both drum roasters, this Behmor model lets you roast a whole pound of beans in one go, very ‘coffee shop style’.
+You enjoy getting technical and can invest more money – The Kaldi coffee roaster’s simple interface is a blessing for many.
+However, if the thought of a steeper learning curve excites you and you enjoy getting technical about coffee roasting, the Behmor 1600 Plus might be a better option.
+And while both are drum roasters, the Behmor can roast a whole pound of beans at once.
 Here’s our review.

 THE VERDICT – SHOULD YOU BUY THE KALDI ROASTER?